Mocty025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Writing a script that changes the owner of the file hello to the user betty
+a script that creates an empty file called hello